roncat/hellodocker/python-docker/flask-app/README.md

-## A minimal microservice example of Python Flask with Docker
+## A simple microservice example of Python Flask with Docker

 ### Creating a docker image
 The docker image will be created if all goes well.